celadari/json-logic-scala/docs/_posts/json-logic-typed-scala-representation-part-2.md

 # Scala data structures: global view (part 2/2)

-Data in plain JsonLogic format represents only expressions and values.
+In plain JsonLogic format, data represents only expressions and values.
-With JsonLogic-typed, you can also include information about *value types* (e.g. `Int`, `String`, `Boolean`).
+With Json-Logic-typed, you can also include information about *value types* (e.g. `Int`, `String`, `Boolean`).

-When they represent value types in JsonLogic-typed, the Scala data structures are basic recursive structures.
+When they represent value types in Json-Logic-typed, the Scala data structures are basic recursive structures.

 ## The JsonLogicCore object represents typed JsonLogic

 `JsonLogicCore` is a Scala data structure that lets you represent typed JsonLogic.
-The interface exposes one attribute: `operator`, which has a type `String``.
+The interface exposes one attribute: `operator`, which has a type `String`.

-`JsonLogicCore` object has the following subtypes:
+The `JsonLogicCore` object has the following subtypes:

 *  `ValueLogic`: a Scala data structure that represents a data-node in json-logic-typed datum.
 It consists of several attributes, including: